sochotnicky/python-blinkm/README.md

-You can use Arduino as a bridge if you upload BlinkMCommunicator from official examples (I actually tested just this configuration, I'd love look at CtrlM one day.
+You can use Arduino as a bridge if you upload BlinkMCommunicator from official examples (I actually tested just this configuration, I'd love look at LinkM one day.

 Note that if you set your group correctly you should *not* need to use this